stefftaelman/Xicor.jl/README.md

 ## Installation

-Once the package gets added to the Julia registry, you can install it locally by
+Xicor.jl is available from the Julia registry, you can install it locally from your Julia REPL by typing:

 ```julia
 ] add Xicor